h4wkst3r/ADOKit/README.md

 #### Syntax

-Provide the `listorgs` module, along with any relevant authentication information.
-By default, only organizations accessible with the access token are listed.
-Use `/mode:aad` to list all DevOps organizations within the Azure AD tenant.
-Optionally, specify a custom AEX endpoint with `/endpoint:ENDPOINT_NAME`.
-Additional endpoints can be discovered by inspecting the "X-VSS-DeploymentAffinity" cookie from `aex.dev.azure.com`.
+Provide the `listorgs` module with the required authentication information.
+By default, this command lists only the organizations accessible with the provided access token.

+- Use **`/mode:aad`** to enumerate **all** DevOps organizations within the Azure AD tenant, regardless of direct access.
+- Use **`/endpoint:ENDPOINT_NAME`** to specify a custom AEX endpoint.
+  - Additional endpoints can be identified by inspecting the `"X-VSS-DeploymentAffinity"` cookie from `aex.dev.azure.com`.

-`ADOKit.exe listorgs /credential:eyj0... [/mode:aad] [/endpoint:ENDPOINT_NAME]`
+`ADOKit.exe listorgs /credential:"eyj0..." [/mode:aad] [/endpoint:ENDPOINT_NAME]`

+`ADOKit.exe listorgs /credential:"eyj0..." /mode:aad /endpoint:aexprodeus21`

 #### Example Output

 ```
-C:\>ADOKit.exe listorgs /credential:eyj0..."
+C:\>ADOKit.exe listorgs /credential:"eyj0..."

 ==================================================
 Module:         listorgs